effekt-lang/effekt/examples/casestudies/inference.effekt.md

 ```

 ## Wrappers

-In order to make it easier to use these algorithms without having to call the various effect handlers, we constructed wrappers for the algorithms implemented in this library.
+In order to make it easier to use these algorithms without having to call the various effect handlers, we constructed wrappers for the algorithms implemented previously.

 ```
 def sliceSampling[R](n: Int) { program: () => R / { sample, observe } }: Unit / { random, Emit[R] } = {